Women’s 100m Olympic Swimming: Comparing Strokes and Eras

 Introduction

-This activity would be suitable for an in-class example or quiz.
+This activity would likely be suitable for an in-class example or quiz that lasts roughly 20 - 30 minutes.

 By the end of the activity, you will be able to: